The Highest Good

 In Huna thinking we accept my searching potentially influenced the design process.

-we want into our lives.
-Some prayers seem to go “God I know I don’t deserve it but could you
+the things we want into our lives.
+Some prayers seem to go “God I know I don’t deserve it but could

-provide…”.
+you provide…”.
 Conflicting beliefs about what we want delay the manifestation.
-“I want more money but
+“I want more money

-want.
+what we want.
 Vague terms and limiting ideas provide very little focus.
-The power of words and techniques in
+The power of words and

-manifesting is in their ability to clearly focus our attention on what we want to manifest long enough
+techniques in manifesting is in their ability to clearly focus our attention on what we want to

-focus on what we want in life with enough determination, balanced by flexibility, to get more and more
+define and focus on what we want in life with enough determination, balanced by flexibility, to get

-of what we want in life.
-We acknowledge that there is more to us than just our physical, conscious,
+more and more of what we want in life.
+We acknowledge that there is more to us than just our physical,

-selves but it does not work well when we abdicate responsibility for our choices to an outside
+conscious, selves but it does not work well when we abdicate responsibility for our choices to an

 If we seek more money then we need to decide how much, we need to think about what that looks like and